PECE-project/drupal-pece/README.md

 cd drupal-pece
 ```

-### Install dependencies
+### Installing dependencies

-PECE dependends on a bunch of Node.js packages, which will mostly help building PECE, and Bower packages, which are front-end libraries used.
-To install all these dependencies you can run the following:
+PECE dependends on a bunch of Node.js packages, which will mostly help building PECE, and Bower packages, which refer to the front-end libraries we use.
+To install all of these dependencies you can run the following command:

 ```sh
 npm install
 ```

-After installing Node.js dependencies, *npm* will automatically perform Bower install.
+After installing Node.js dependencies, *npm* will automatically perform Bower 'install'.

 ### Build

-Kraftwagen - the tool behind PECE's building system - relies on the concept of different *environments* upon building.
+Kraftwagen - the tool behind PECE building system - relies on the concept of different *environments* upon building.
 The two environments in use are:

 - **production**
 - **development**

-> Onwards in the Drupal installing process, the environment will be responsible for enabling/disabling specific modules.
-Furthermore, using the *development* environment will also cause for the directory structure to use the *src* directory linked as the *pece* Drupal profile, inside Drupal's root directory - this means you can actively engage development using this directory without having to build every time you change something.
+> In the Drupal installation process, the environment config will be responsible for enabling/disabling specific modules.
+Furthermore, using the *development* environment will also cause for the directory structure to use the *src* directory, using *pece* Drupal profile, inside Drupal's root directory - this means that you can actively engage development using this directory without having to build every time you change something.
 This technique was introduced as a [pull-request](https://github.com/kraftwagen/kraftwagen/pull/46) to the Kraftwagen project.

 Kraftwagen provides many commands through the drush interface.
-We encapsulate some of them inside gulp tasks with the intend to ease the building and configuration steps.
+We encapsulate some of them inside 'gulp tasks' with the intend to ease the building and configuration steps.

 #### 1. Setup the Kraftwagen workspace: